cosmos/cosmos-sdk/docs/building-modules/beginblock-endblock.md

 ## Synopsis

 `BeginBlocker` and `EndBlocker` are optional methods module developers can implement in their module.
-They will be triggered at the beginning and at the end of each block respectively.
+They will be triggered at the beginning and at the end of each block respectively, when the [`BeginBlock`](../core/baseapp.md#beginblock) and [`EndBlock`](../core/baseapp.md#endblock) ABCI messages are received from the underlying consensus engine.

 ## BeginBlocker and EndBlocker